 Calendar Add to calendar

-All full-time students follow a general first year called Basicyear and choose a specialisation for in-depth study during the following three years: Inter-Architecture, designLAB, Fashion, Graphic Design, Jewellery, TXT (Textile), Ceramics, Fine Arts, The Large Glass, Beeld en Taal, Photography or VAV - moving image.
+All full-time students follow a general first year called Basicyear and choose a specialisation for in-depth study during the following three years: Inter-Architecture, designLAB, Fashion, Graphic Design, Jewellery - linking bodies, TXT (Textile), Ceramics, Fine Arts, The Large Glass, Beeld en Taal, Photography or VAV - moving image.

 The Rietveld Academie also offers a part-time Bachelor's programme called DOGtime with two specialisations: IDUM (Interaction Design Unstable Media) and Fine Arts.
 Besides this, we offer two preparatory courses: the Preparatory Year and the Orientation Year.
 Master’s degree programmes are offered at the Sandberg Instituut.

 The academy has twenty workshops at its disposal.
 Some of these are for general use and others are specific to particular departments.
 The workshops enable students to experiment with different techniques and materials and provide the opportunity to learn to use professional equipment.
 They form the very heart of the academy.

 - New episode of Alumni Now with Styrmir Örn Guðmundsson

 - Elina Birkehag & Elisabeth Rafstedt are nominated for The Best Dutch Book Designs

 - New RietveldTV episode by Baha Görkem Yalim

 During 23 April - 01 May David Bennewith edits the front page.